-Since 1870, when Senator Hiram Revels of Mississippi and Joseph Rainey of South Carolina became the first African Americans to serve in Congress, more than 130 African Americans have served as U.S. Representatives, Senators, or Delegates.
-This web publication is based on the book, Black Americans in Congress, 1871–2007.
+Since 1870, when Senator Hiram Revels of Mississippi and Joseph Rainey of South Carolina became the first African Americans to serve in Congress, 173 African Americans have served as U.S. Representatives, Senators, or Delegates.
+This web publication is based on the e-book, Black Americans in Congress, 1871–2019.

-Since 1822, when Delegate Joseph Marion Hernández of Florida became the first Hispanic American to serve in Congress, more than 100 Hispanic Americans have served as U.S. Representatives, Delegates, Resident Commissioners, or Senators.
+Since 1822, when Delegate Joseph Marion Hernández of Florida became the first Hispanic American to serve in Congress, 135 Hispanic Americans have served as U.S. Representatives, Delegates, Resident Commissioners, or Senators.
 This Web site is based on the book Hispanic Americans in Congress, 1822–2012.

-Since 1917, when Representative Jeannette Rankin of Montana became the first woman to serve in Congress, more than 300 women have served as U.S. Representatives, Senators, or Delegates.
+Since 1917, when Representative Jeannette Rankin of Montana became the first woman to serve in Congress, 395 women have served as U.S. Representatives, Senators, or Delegates.
 This up-to-date web publication is based on the book, Women in Congress, 1917–2006.

 Spurred by a grassroots movement during the mid-20th century, Congress passed landmark legislation to protect Americans’ civil rights.
 The 1964 Civil Rights Act focused on access to public accommodations and equal employment.
 Despite its far-reaching provisions, the bill did not fully address barriers to voting, leading to the passage of the 1965 Voting Rights Act.